gabrielpoca/gabrielpoca.com/priv/site/books/180421_never_split_the_difference_negotiating_as_if_your_life_depended_on_it.md

 has_review: true
 ---

-Some of the insights in this book allowed me to better analyze my life and my interactions.
+Some of the insights in this book allowed me to analyze my life and my interactions better.
 I find myself remembering the advice and recommendations in it.
 I think I understand myself and others a little better.